PrynAI/PrynAI.github.io/_posts/2025-10-18-Explainable-Architecture-chat-prynai.md

 mermaid: true
 ---

+#### In this post I’ll show-  Why we picked SSE, Entra External ID + MSAL, LangGraph memory, and OpenAI's Responses API—with the trade‑offs and diagrams you can reuse.

+Repo (server + clients + infra): https://github.com/PrynAI/PrynAI-chat/tree/main

 **TL;DR**
 - We needed an AI chat that streams in real time, remembers users, signs in with enterprise identity, and costs close to $0 when idle.
 - The big calls: **SSE** for streaming, **Microsoft Entra External ID (CIAM) + MSAL** for sign‑in, **OpenAI Responses API + built‑in web search** for the agent, and **LangGraph Store (pgvector)** for long‑term memory.
 We document these as ADRs so anyone can reuse or challenge them.